Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Abstract

 \section{Abstract}

-Quantum communication facilitates the secure transmission of information and the distribution of entanglement, but the rates at which these tasks can be achieved are fundamentally constrained by the capacities of quantum channels. \ozlem{Although quantum repeaters typically enhance these rates by mitigating losses and noise, a simple entanglement swapping protocol via a central node is not effective against the Pauli dephasing channel due to the additional degradation introduced by Bell-state measurements.} This highlights the importance of purifying distributed Bell states before performing entanglement swapping.
-In this work, we introduce an entanglement purification protocol assisted by two-way classical communication that not only purifies the states but also achieves the channel capacities.
-Our protocol uses an \ozlem{iterative} process involving CNOT gates and Hadamard basis measurements, progressively increasing the fidelity of Bell states with each iteration.
-This process ensures that the resulting Bell pairs \ozlem{are perfect in the limit of many recursive iterations,} making them ideal for use in quantum repeaters and for correcting dephasing errors in quantum computers.
-The explicit circuit we propose is versatile and applicable to any number of Bell pairs, offering a practical solution for mitigating decoherence in quantum networks and distributed quantum computing.
+Quantum communication enables secure information transmission and entanglement distribution, but these tasks are fundamentally limited by the capacities of quantum channels.
+While quantum repeaters can mitigate losses and noise, entanglement swapping via a central node is ineffective against the Pauli dephasing channel due to degradation from Bell-state measurements.
+This suggests that purifying distributed Bell states before entanglement swapping is necessary. \ozlemREV{Although one-way hashing codes are known to saturate the dephasing channel capacity, no explicit two-way purification protocol has previously been shown to achieve this bound.} In this work, we present a two-way entanglement purification protocol with an explicit, scalable circuit that asymptotically achieves the dephasing channel capacity.
+With each iteration, the fidelity of Bell states increases. \ozlemREV{At the final round, the residual dephasing error is suppressed doubly-exponentially, scaling as $\mathcal{O}(p^{2^{n}})$, enabling near-perfect Bell pairs for any fixed number of purification rounds $n$.} The explicit circuit we propose is versatile and applicable to any number of Bell pairs, offering a practical solution for mitigating decoherence in quantum networks and distributed quantum computing.